gofynd/fdk-client-golang/documentation/APPLICATION.md

 <p>Select Address from all addresses associated with the account in order to ship the cart items to that address, otherwise default address will be selected implicitly.
 See `SelectCartAddressRequest` in schema of request body for the list of attributes needed to select Address from account.
 On successful request, this API returns a Cart object.
 Below address attributes are required. <ul> <li> <font color="monochrome">address_id</font></li> <li> <font color="monochrome">billing_address_id</font></li> <li> <font color="monochrome">uid</font></li> </ul>

 *Success Response:*

+Success.
+Returns a Cart object as shown below.
+Refer `CartDetailResponse` for more details.  .

+Schema: `CartDetailResponse`